nicolasparada/js-el/README.md

 - `tagName`: is a `string` with the tag name of the `HTMLElement` to create.
 - `props`: is a `Object` mix with properties and attributes to set.
 The special `ref` prop comes handy to save a reference to the element.
 You can attach an event listener prefixing the event name with 'on' ex: `{ onsomeevent: onSomeEvent }`.
 - `children`: is variadic; this argument will be flatten so you can pass a comma separated list of children or an array.
-Each child can be of type `Node` or `string`.

 This function will return an instance of `HTMLElement`.